williamcaamot/MicroservicesV2/readme.md

  - Unique ID service account: 108969935334828963980
  - Google custom search API key:  AIzaSyDjUBYwYTQ1vs143c3qO-Eiep8UVDt7dow

-# User stories and features
+## User stories and features
-- [ ] Authentication, Email and password for this simple project in the course.
+- [ ] Authentication, username and password for this simple project in the course.
 - [ ] Products selling, used for prompts to generate pitches
 - [ ] Global exception handling using the same DTO in ALL microservices

-## Gateway requirements
+## Exam grades
+### E Requirements:
-- [ ] Circuit breaker - A dependency that should be added.
+- [ ] Multiple services that fulfull different functionality and communicate with each other
-- [ ] Load balancing

-# Exam grades
-## E Requirements:
+### D Requirements:
-- [ ] Synchronous communication
+- [ ] At least two of the services communicate using synchronous communication (REST between two services)
+- [ ] At least two of the services communicate asynchronously

+### C Requirements:
+- [X] The project uses a Gateway
-- [ ] Asynchronous communication
+- [ ] The projects also does load balancing
+        - This is probably done but should be checked

+### B Requirements:
+- [X] The project has a means of centrally controlling the health of running services health check
+- [ ] The project has a means of centrally controlling the configuration for the services, for example using consul

-## A Requirements:
+### A Requirements:
 - [ ] Docker containerization and scaling (not auto scaling, but being able to select how many instances)

+### Extras
+- [ ] Gateway Circuit breaker - A dependency that should be added.
+- [X] DTO For authentication service to not expose hashed password to client
+- [ ] BaseEntities for services